-Some might say that a good hot cross bun needs little else other than a thick smear of butter and a hot cup of tea.
-And that would be true.
-But why stop there when Hot cross bun pavlova with red wine figs are in the offing?
-Crispy meringue clouds with a soft cinnamon bun chewy centre.
-Dollop over some loosely-whipped cream and crimson-stained red wine figs. Who can resist such sweet seduction?
-Not me, for sure.
-If you’re looking for an impressive yet easy recipe to floor your guests this Easter, this unforgettable pavlova is it.
+Some might say that a good hot cross bun needs nothing more than a slick of butter and a hot cup of tea.
+Maybe, but hot cross bun pavlovas with red wine figs sound pretty tempting, too.
+The outside is crisp and splintery, the centres, chewy and smelling like buns.
+I love mine topped with cream and crimson figs. If you’re looking for an impressive dessert to floor your guests on Easter Sunday, this pavlova could be it.

 This recipe comes in very handy should you find yourself with two odd hot cross buns looking for a purpose.
 Think of it as up-cylcing.
-One day a common bun and the next day, parading around like the bees knees, being impossibly tempting as the Easter showstopper.
+One day a plain old bun, the next, parading around like the bees knees, being impossibly posh.
 I think it’s the kind of cooking our grandmothers were particularly good at.
-Making much out of kitchen sparsity and leftovers.
+Making much from leftovers.
 If you’re wondering how we go from bun to pav, read on……..

-BK handy hint: Because the hot cross buns contain a degree of moisture, the pavlova texture will be slightly softer than what you’d expect from a classic meringue.
-They also need to be lifted gently to prevent breaking.
+Because the hot cross buns contain a degree of moisture, the pavlova texture will be slightly softer than what you’d expect from a classic meringue.
+For this purpose, it’s important to use day old or slightly drier buns.
+They also need to be lifted off the baking sheet carefully to prevent breaking.
 Cracking is the nature of meringue so don’t fuss too much.
 Nothing a blanket of snowy cream can’t disguise.
 As far as the figs are concerned, you can swap them for pears, nectarines or grapes if you prefer.
 For children, pomegranate juice or orange juice syrup is a good substitute to the red wine.
 I hope you love this dessert as much as we do.
-A blessed Easter to you all.

 Hot cross bun pavlova with red wine figs